6 Expert Secrets That Ease a Minister’s Tax Pain

 “How could you let this happen?”
 Michael demanded of the accountant.
 “How can I support my family now?”

-Michael had been permanently disabled and was no longer able to continue his ministry—or any work for that matter.
+Michael became permanently disabled and was no longer able to continue his ministry—or any work for that matter.
 At least, he thought, he would have a safety net with government aid.

 He couldn’t have been more wrong.
 After applying for disability, he learned that he could expect no help at all from the United States government (he nor his wife had ever contributed to Social Security as an employee).

 His accountant recalled what they discussed the previous year when Michael indicated his plan to file as a conscientious objector to avoid paying Social Security taxes.

 The accountant had explained the pitfalls of what Michael proposed, but his client wouldn’t listen.
 He focused too intently on getting out of paying the tax.
 “My salary is so small anyway,” Michael defended.
 “Why should I give the government a chunk of the money my family needs?”